AhmedFathyDev/AhmedFathyDev/README.md

 <h1 align="center">Summary</h1>

-* **Two years of experience in web application development using .NET Core Framework.**
+* **One year of experience in web application development using .NET Core Framework.**

 * **Proficient in Object-Oriented Programming, Data Structures, Algorithms, Design Patterns, and Problem Solving.**